 Titanic, Lusitania and the Forgotten Empress gallery

-Please note that this gallery will close on Sunday 26 October.
-The space will reopen in March 2015 as a new gallery, 'Lusitania: life, loss legacy’.
+Please note that this gallery has now closed.
+The space will reopen as a new gallery, 'Lusitania: life, loss, legacy’.

 Three Liverpool tragedies

 This gallery, on the first floor of the museum, tells the stories of three of the most famous and most tragic ships in history.
 Their names were Titanic, Lusitania and Empress of Ireland.
 Each was a proud symbol of Edwardian Britain.
 Each had strong links with Liverpool and its people.